Apiplo/Health-Info/README.md

 - **Responsive Design**: Mobile-first approach with responsive breakpoints
 - **Mock Data**: Pre-populated content for demonstration purposes
 - **Article Management**: Featured articles and categorized content sections
+- **Audio Translation**: Audio content can be translated into English and Bangla (Bengali).
+- **Article Translation and Narration**: Articles can be translated and read aloud for users who are illiterate.

 ## Screenshots